tyang2015/tiffs-airbnb-2/README.md

 ### INSTRUCTIONS for running locally

-1. run ```git clone repo_link_url_address``` to have my project downloaded to your local repo. cd into repo and run 'code .' to have it open on vscode
+1. run ```git clone https://github.com/tyang2015/Backup-for-tiff-s-airbnb.git``` to have my project downloaded to your local repo. cd into repo and run 'code .' to have it open on vscode
 2. run ```cd .. ``` and then ```npm i``` to install packages needed to run code on heroku properly
 3. run ```cd frontend``` and then ```npm i``` inside frontend folder to download necessary packages from package.json
 4. run ```cd backend``` and then ```npm i``` inside backend folder (repeating step 2)